-A 'collection' - a test on core subjects studied in Michaelmas Term - will take place in the Department in week 0 of Hilary Term (provisionally 11 January 2024).
-This does not form part of the final assessment for the course.
+A 'Collection' - a test on core subjects studied in Michaelmas Term - will take place in the Department in week 0 of Hilary Term (provisionally 16 January 2025).
+The Collection Exam will be taken under exam conditions in the Large Lecture Theatre of the Department of Statistics.
+You are expected to attend the Collection, except if you have extenuating circumstances, such as illness, on the date.
+This does not form part of the final assessment for the course but is to help students and their supervisors assess progress.
+There is no penalty for non-attendance.